OpenMDAO/Aviary/aviary/docs/user_guide/hamilton_standard.md

 Dynamic.Mission.INSTALLATION_LOSS_FACTOR
 ```

-To build a turboprop engine and an Aviary model, we use `TurboPropDeck` object with a special parameter `prop_model` set to `True`:
+To build a turboprop engine that uses the Hamilton Standard propeller model, we use a `TurboPropDeck` object with `prop_model` set to `True`:

 ```
 engine = TurboPropDeck(options=options, prop_model=True)